Advice for Raising Your "Aspergirl" in a World That Won't Adapt to Her: One Dad's Journey Thus Far

 "Oh nuts" were the next word we heard as she inhaled the second attempt.

-Committed to get her brother back now that he had landed 4 spitballs in her hair as the younger daughter was unloading salvo after salvo on me, she loaded her straw for the third time, inhaled without the straw in her mouth, lifter the straw with a bead on her brother and blew as hard as she could.
+Committed to get her brother back now that he had landed 4 spitballs in her hair as the younger daughter was unloading salvo after salvo on me, she loaded her straw for the third time, inhaled without the straw in her mouth, slowly lifted the straw with a bead on her brother and blew as hard as she could.

 Since the spit ball was too big for the straw, she almost blew her eardrums out which led to more laughter from the table.
 As we proceeded to attempt at stopping the mayhem based on the look I was getting from my wife, Emma, unknown to us, had re-sized her payload, got a bead on her brother and landed a spitball square on her brothers forehead as she proclaimed "Now I can Spitball too....Hah!"